kartik0406/Cackle/README.md

 # Cackle
-Android app get and share funny memes
+Android app to get and share funny memes